 My first stop in Vietnam was to visit the capital Hanoi!
 Instantly from the first moment I arrived I started growing fond of the city.
-I found the people nice, smiley and loved the architecture, culture and things to see and do.
+I found the people nice and smiley and loved the architecture, culture and things to see and do.
 This was enhanced when I started trying the food, which was always delicious from the soups to the famous Banh mi sandwich.
-To plan your visit to Hanoi visit City Breaks: Guide to Hanoi.
+To plan your visit to Hanoi visit our Travel Guide to Hanoi.

 Streets and culture

 On my first day in the city I just walked around everywhere and my first impression was that the Vietnamese are incredibly hard-working people.
 With the ladies often seen walking along the street selling items to local stores, and the men working in shops or at motorbike garages.